HoseiinTech/hoseiintech.ir/README.md

 python manage.py makemigrations
 python manage.py runserver # and see in 127.0.0.1:8000
 ```
-# Thanks a lot XD,
+# Thanks a lot XD